 Agency for Health Care Administration (AHCA): 1-850-412-4503 or email@example.com

 How much does Livescan cost?

 The price depends on the number/code that is going to be attached to your fingerprints:

-If you have an OCA number, the price is $75.00 (this means that your job/volunteer position/license is regulated by the Department of Children and Families).
-Note: If your employer provides you with both an OCA and ORI number, we only need the OCA number and the cost remains at $70.00.
+If you have an OCA number, the price is $70.00 (this means that your job/volunteer position/license is regulated by the Department of Children and Families).

 If you have the AHCA number, the price is $90.00 (this means that your job/volunteer position/license is regulated by the Agency for Health Care Administration).
 Note: Do not worry if you do not have the specific AHCA number; we have it on file because it is universal throughout the state.